Large deviations for the mean-field limit of Hawkes processes: Introduction and main results

-Most of the asymptotic results for Hawkes processes in the literature are for the univariate Hawkes process, that is the one-dimensional case, i.e. $N=1$ in \eqref{dynamics}.
-Among these asymptotic results, the large time limit theorems are the most studied.
-For the linear Hawkes process, the functional law of large numbers and functional central limit theorems were studied in Bacry et al. \cite{Bacry}; the large deviations principle was studied in Bordenave and Torrisi \cite{Bordenave}.
-The precise large and moderate deviations are recently studied in Gao and Zhu \cite{GaoFZhu}.
 For the nonlinear Hawkes process, Zhu \cite{ZhuCLT} studied the functional central limit theorems by using Poisson embeddings and a careful analysis of the decay of the correlations over time.
 In \cite{ZhuII}, Zhu obtained a process-level, i.e. level-3 large deviation principle and the rate function is expressed as a variational problem optimizing over a certain entropy function of any simple point process against the underlying nonlinear Hawkes process.
 When the exciting function is exponential and the process is Markovian, an alternative expression for the rate function for the large deviations was obtained in Zhu \cite{ZhuI}.
 Using the techniques as a combination of Poisson embeddings, Stein's method and Malliavin calculus, the quantitative Gaussian and Poisson approximations were studied in Torrisi \cite{TorrisiI,TorrisiII}.
 Functional inequalities are studied in \cite{Flint}.
-In the case of linear Hawkes process, the limit theorems for nearly unstable, also known as, nearly critical case, are studied in Jaisson and Rosenbaum \cite{Jaisson,JaissonII}.